Enome/blog/003_uploading_files_using_jquery_file_upload_and_express_js/README.markdown

 script(src="/javascript/main.js")
 ```

-While almost finishing this post I got my [HTML5 Weekly](http://html5weekly.com/archive/32.html) which has a link to [HTML5 Doctor](http://html5doctor.com/drag-and-drop-to-server/?utm_source=html5weekly&utm_medium=email) with tons of info about drag and drop and uploading files.
+While finishing this post I got my [HTML5 Weekly](http://html5weekly.com/archive/32.html) which has a link to [HTML5 Doctor](http://html5doctor.com/drag-and-drop-to-server/?utm_source=html5weekly&utm_medium=email) with tons of info about drag and drop and uploading files.

 ## Source code

 The code for this app can be found inside this directory.
-Creating a media dir inside /public, npm install and Node app.js should be enough to run it.
+Creating a media dir inside /public, npm install and node app.js should be enough to run it.

 ## Comments